johnuberbacher/sky-automated-music-pc/README.md

 # Sky PC Automated Music Player

-Automate music playback in *Sky: Children of the Light* (PC) using an Arduino Micro and a Python script.
+Automate music playback in Sky: Children of the Light (PC) using an Arduino Micro and a Python script with a simple graphical interface.
 The script reads JSON-formatted songs and sends keypresses via Arduino HID to simulate live music input.

-> ⚠️ For PC only.
-No remote play or Chiaki needed.

 ---